 With many patients still enduring unbearable pain, self-care methods such as breathing techniques, yoga, and stretching, as well as cannabis and CBD oil, are commonly used to bridge the gap.
 One Australian online survey interviewing women from an endometriosis support group found that cannabis and CBD oil were the most effective of all the self-care techniques for endometriosis pain.4

-“I finished the bottle and I kind of thought, did it make a difference?” recalls Laura.
+“I finished the bottle and I kind of thought, did it make a difference?” recalls Carrie.
 “And then after not taking CBD for a week, I realized how much pain I was actually in.
 And I was like, you know what, I’ve got to keep taking this.
 So I use the vape if I’m having a really bad flare-up, and I take it as an oil daily now to the point where I haven’t had to use over-the-counter painkillers for nearly a year.
 There’s been a couple of times when I’ve run out and I’m in so much pain that I’m stuck in bed or I’ve had to come home from work because I can’t move.
 So I use it religiously now.
 And it’s made such a difference to my pain levels and my mental health.
 I just feel better when I’m taking it.”

 Endometriosis & Endocannabinoid Dysfunction

 While cannabis brings pain relief to thousands if not millions of women around the world with endometriosis, it’s possible the plant’s therapeutic potential may stretch beyond just managing the pain and could limit the spread of endometrial cells around the body.